5/5

 The Children's Form of Manifest Anxiety Scale (CMAS)

-In 1956, psychologists A. Castaneda, B. R. McCandless, D. S. Palermo developed an anxiety scale for 7 to 12 old children, which evaluates anxiety as a stable psychological reaction.
-Anxiety could lead to manifestations such as tension and nervousness, feelings of helplessness, insecurity and loneliness.
+In 1956, psychologists A. Castaneda, B. R. McCandless, and D. S. Palermo developed an anxiety scale for children aged 7 to 12 that measures anxiety as a stable personality trait.
+Anxiety can manifest as tension, nervousness, feelings of helplessness, insecurity, and loneliness.

 Child Anxiety Test

-Note this test is intended solely for informational and educational purposes; its results cannot replace the real help of a specialist and should not be used for making any decision.
+Note: this test is intended solely for informational and educational purposes; its results cannot replace professional help and should not be used to make medical or treatment decisions.

 Instructions